Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs) in days.'

-• The maximum days below previous high over 5 years of Invesco Global Water ETF is 563 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum days under water of 563 days in the last 5 years of Invesco Global Water ETF, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)

 AveDuration: